Skip to Main Content

 In my professional life, I encounter stories of discrimination and failed DEI initiatives daily.

-This was not the first time I have had a discussion with DEI personnel experiencing combative internal relationships with their DEI peers.
+This was not the first time I have discussed with DEI personnel experiencing combative internal relationships with their DEI peers.
 When I say combative, I mean outright discrimination.

 The Failure of the DEI-Industrial Complex

-I found the following conclusions from an article in the Harvard Business Review quite illuminating about how in-effective DEI is within the corporate environment:
+I found the following conclusions from an article in the Harvard Business Review quite illuminating about how effective DEI is within the corporate environment:

 “Inclusion (DEI) industry: the actual efficacy of an uncomfortably large proportion of our ‘flagship’ services, talking points, and interventions- unconscious bias training, racial sensitivity workshops, the ‘business case for diversity,’ resume anonymization, and the like- is lower than many practitioners make it out to be.